 Currently, fishing for exotic species is allowed in Minas Gerais.
 The capture of native species is prohibited on the stretch of the Doce River in Minas Gerais and some natural lagoons in the state as a way to ensure the repopulation of native species.
 The measure was imposed by the State Forestry Institute (IEF).
 In Espirito Santo, an action by the Federal Prosecution Service prohibits fishing in the coastal area of the mouth of the Doce River, up to 20 meters deep, between Barra do Riacho (Aracruz) and Degredo/Ipiranguinha (Linhares).

-The activity’s release depends on the evaluation of agencies affiliated to the Ministry of Environment, National Sanitary Surveillance Agency (Anvisa), and regulators at the state level.
+The permission to resume the activities depends on the evaluation by agencies affiliated to the Ministry of Environment, National Sanitary Surveillance Agency (Anvisa), and regulators at the state level.

-After overcoming fishing restrictions in the catchment area, one of the main challenges will be to restore market and consumer confidence.
-The Renova Foundation is working hard to get the fish quality certified.
+After overcoming fishing restrictions in the basin, one of the main challenges will be to restore market and consumer confidence.
+The Renova Foundation is working hard to get the fish quality certified, searching for data regarding its consumption as human food and establishing directives for the preservation of the ecosystem along the Doce River.

 Integrated management of natural resources and strategic territorial planning are fundamental for the recovery of the area impacted by the collapse.
 In practice, this means that they are interconnected and complement each other, considering the region as a whole.